 What IS Scary Cow?

-Scary Cow is a film co-op in the San Francisco Bay Area.
-Open to everyone of any skill level, Scary Cow’s mission is to build a film community that actively learns to make better films by making films.
+Scary Cow is a film collective located in the San Francisco Bay Area.
+Open to everyone interested in making movies, Scary Cow’s mission is to build a film community that actively learns to make better films by making films.
 Scary Cow is run by its members and any revenue Scary Cow receives goes back out to its members in the form of screenings, budgets, classes, and more.
-We’ve made over 250 films and have given out well over $200,000 in budgets since we started in 2007.
+We’ve made over 415 films and have given out well over $260,000 in budgets since we started in 2007.

 Scary Cow offers many benefits to its members including: